modxorg/Docs/en/building-sites/resources/index.md

 ## Linking to a Resource

-In MODx, links to Resources are dynamically managed via "Link Tags".
+In MODX, links to Resources are dynamically managed via "Link Tags".
 They look like this:

 ``` html
 [[~123]]
 ```

 where '123' is the ID of the Resource to link to.
-You can put these tags anywhere, and MODx will dynamically render the URL for the Resource.
+You can put these tags anywhere, and MODX will dynamically render the URL for the Resource.

 You can also get the Link Tag by dragging a Resource from the left tree into the content panel.